lfreleng-actions/docker-save-images-action/README.md

 The action performs the following steps:

-1. **Saves docker imags as tar**: Uses the "docker save" command and passes the comma separated image list to create a tar file
+1. **Saves docker images as tar**: Uses the "docker save" command and passes the comma separated image list to create a tar file
 2. **Upload tar file**: Uploads the created tar file using the [upload-artifact](https://github.com/actions/upload-artifact) action